YESAndy/12740-group-project/index.md

     - No Human

     - Exist Human, should be with suitable light intensity

-We want to measure the comfortable level range of light based on personal preference, environmental lightness, existence of human indoor to control the number of LEDs opening automatically.
+- Monitor the light using and human existence with Openchirp

+The important part to achieve our objectives is 2 things:

+1. Sense the existence of Human

+2. Decision making progress for the automatic light adjustment

 ## Progress report